-I have been working at Schlumberger full-time (More than 10 years)
+I worked at Schlumberger full-time (More than 10 years)

 Advice to Management

-I applied through college or university.
-I interviewed at Schlumberger (Denver, CO).
+I applied through an employee referral.
+I interviewed at Schlumberger.

 The interview process was fairly casual.
 I met with with 3 managers that asked basic questions about my experience and knowledge of the company.
 It was a friendly environment and I felt very at-ease.